 So today I’m counting down my favorite boxy top sewing patterns for 2015.
 Let's get into it.

 Perhaps the most popular boxy top sewing pattern on the market is the Sutton Blouse

 by True Bias

 .
-The Sutton Blouse is a flowing woven blouse with kimono sleeves and a back inverted pleat.
+The Sutton Blouse is a flowing woven blouse with drop sleeves and a back inverted pleat.
 This pattern features French seams and side slits for a super professional finish.

 on Instagram and you’ll see that hundreds of people have sewn up this pattern.
 In fact, this sewing pattern was recently featured on the first round

 of Sew Mama Sew’s Super Online Sewing Match.
 Below are a few of our favorite versions of this great pattern.
 See all Sutton Blouse creations here

 Another great boxy top with some unique details is the Bess Top